jivyar/jekyll-now/_posts/2020-08-02-broke-but-boujee-an-irresponsible-spenders-guide-to-being-sustainable.md

 2.

 I have Amazon affiliate links scattered throughout this article so please do your girl a favour and click to buy!
-(I know this article literally tells you not to use Amazon but sometimes :dizzy: exceptions :dizzy: have to be made amiright)
+(I know this article literally tells you not to use Amazon but sometimes exceptions have to be made amiright :+1:)